Witiko/doctoral-thesis/main.md

 #### Reproducibility

-The experimental code for both [MIRMU-SCM,][1] [MIRMU-CompuBERT,][2] and their [hyperparameter optimization on the train dataset][3] is available online.
+The experimental code for both [MIRMU-SCM,][1] [MIRMU-CompuBERT,][2] and their [hyperparameter optimization on the train dataset][3] is available on GitHub.

  [1]: https://github.com/MIR-MU/SCM-at-ARQMath
  [2]: https://github.com/MIR-MU/CompuBERT